 Cell phone etiquette for kids is a thing.
 It may seem silly, but before we give our kids a cell phone, we must teach them how to use it properly.

-Many years ago, we gave our daughter a cheap cell phone.
-She was YOUNG, but the phone was cheap and the service was monthly so we thought why not.
-What we didn’t think about is that our daughter, Z has no idea about the basics of cell phone etiquette.
+What we didn’t think about was that while our daughter may know how to use the phone – she had no idea about the basics of cell phone etiquette.
 She would call people, take all kinds of photos (like of me, cleaning – please no!) and so on.

 Cell Phone Etiquette for Kids